 Once a document is submitted and becomes part of the electronic case file, corrections to the docket can only be made by the Clerk's Office.
-CM/ECF will not permit the filer to make changes once the transaction is committed in the system.
+CM/ECF will not permit the filing party to make changes once the transaction is accepted by the system.

-As soon as possible after an error is discovered and before attempting to refile any documents, the filer should contact the CM/ECF Help Desk (1-866-323-9293 or 206-370-8440, option 2; cmecf@wawd.uscourts.gov) with the case and document number for the requested correction.
+As soon as possible after an error is discovered and before attempting to refile any documents, the filer should contact the Clerk's Office's CM/ECF Help Desk (1-866-323-9293 or 206-370-8440, option 2; cmecf@wawd.uscourts.gov) with the case and document number for the requested correction.
+The Clerk's Office will provide directions to correct the error including whether the document needs to be re-filed, and, if appropriate, will make an entry indicating that the document was filed in error.